 Save the Date

+The Harkness Fellows Association welcomes all returning fellows to its network and events.
+See more about the most recent returning Harkness Fellows in Healthcare Policy and Practice here.
 Harkness and Commonwealth Fund Fellows have spanned the breadth of human endeavour in their studies and careers.
 Many have led innovation and discovery in their respective fields.
 Many have been active in voluntary and charitable activities as well as pursuing successful careers.
-The HFA wants to share the stories of former fellows.
-A few Fellows have kindly helped us get the ball rolling here.
-Just within the stories we have so far readers can see the wide-ranging impact Fellows have made in diverse areas.
-Please join in and share your stories with us.
-They should be between 150 and 250 words and sent to firstname.lastname@example.org.
+The HFA wants to share more stories of former fellows.
+Please share your alumni story with us.
+See here for guidance on what to cover in your story.

 Harkness Fellows meet regularly to hear stimulating speakers and discuss current topics.
-In keeping with the spirit of inquiry that all Harkness Fellows have, fostered by their time in the US, the issues explored in these discussion are wide ranging and provocative.
-Guests are welcomed.
+In keeping with the spirit of inquiry that all Harkness Fellows have, fostered by their time in the US, the issues explored are wide ranging and provocative.